manikanta-annavarapu/dotnet-experiments/DesignPatterns/Patterns/Creational/Singleton/Singleton.md

 <summary>Not Thread Safe Singleton</summary>

 Refer [NotThreadSafeSingleton.cs](NotThreadSafeSingleton.cs)
-Here, the instance is created when the class is loaded.
+Here, the instance is created when the `Instance` is requested.

  | pros | cons |
  | ---- | ---- |